List of characters in the Breaking Bad franchise: Rich Schweikart

-Richard Schweikart (played by Dennis Boutsikaris) is the co-founder of the Schweikart & Cokely law firm.
+Richard Schweikart (played by Dennis Boutsikaris) is the co-founder of the Schweikart & Cokely (S&C) law firm.
 Rich is the lead attorney for the Sandpiper retirement homes in HHM's lawsuit against the company.
 He observes that Kim Wexler is both highly skilled and underappreciated at HHM, and offers her a job at S&C, which she declines.
 Kim later starts a solo practice with Mesa Verde Bank as her only client, but begins to spend more time and effort on pro bono criminal defense cases that she finds more appealing than banking law.
 She approaches Rich about joining S&C, and becomes a partner in charge of the firm's new banking division, including the Mesa Verde account.
 Kim devotes increasing time and effort to her pro bono cases, which eventually causes her to quit S&C and her representation of Mesa Verde.
 When Jimmy and Kim's tricks lead to Howard's erratic behavior at a mediation session for the Sandpiper case, Rich succeeds at compelling Hamlin, Hamlin and McGill and Davis & Main to accept a lower settlement than what they wanted.
-After Howard's death, Rich attends his funeral at HHM, expressing his admiration and respect for Howard and revealing to Jimmy and Kim that HHM is downsizing, moving to a smaller office and changing names.
+After Howard's death, Rich attends his funeral at HHM, expressing his admiration and respect for Howard and revealing to Jimmy and Kim that HHM is downsizing, moving to a smaller office, and changing the firm's name.